Retired Senior Volunteer Program (RSVP)

 Eligibility

-Anyone who has a desire to serve the community as a volunteer is eligible to register with Arrowhead RSVP or Northland Volunteer Center.
+Anyone who has a desire to serve the community as a volunteer is eligible to register with Arrowhead RSVP or Arrowhead Volunteers.
 There are no restrictions based on education, income, or experience.

 Service